I still remember the look on Monty’s face – all those years of danger and punishment and now he was soft and happy and she was filled with joy.

 Gina is so excited by their progress on the ground, that she’s understating the improvement in her ridden work, which was also dramatic.
 When she applied our principles to her ridden work, on the first day of riding in the clinic, Monty found self carriage on the buckle of a loose rein.
 When a horse is in self carriage, their stride is soft and rhythmic, they lift their back up (which means they can carry a rider with strength and ease for long term health) and they are a heck of a lot easier to ride.
 Whether it’s dressage, cow work or trail riding – whatever you do – self carriage is the foundation for a long, happy and healthier ridden life.

 By the end of four days, he was only coming out of self carriage occasionally.
 Six weeks later, using some new material that Bobby had given me that has been included in Bobby’s Diaries, he was elevating his back even more powerfully and using his body spectacularly – still on a very long rein and dancing into her hands.
-This was the day we took the photo you see here.

 One of the loveliest things about helping these two find each other, has been listening to the admiring jokes about “Just leave that horse in the paddock for me on your way out” and “I’ll give you a dollar for him”.
 All these comments are much nicer than “Get rid of that horse he’s going to kill you!”

 See… there’s nothing that unusual about this success story – eighteen years later I’ve got hundreds of them now.
 The word transformation is so overused these days that it’s losing it’s real meaning.
-But what else can I call it when a horse changes from gobsmackingly dangerous to a soft co-operation in one morning?
+But what else can I call it when a horse changes from gobsmackingly dangerous to soft co-operation in one morning?

 Here’s the thing.
 Can YOU do that?

 We’ve been doing variations of this work, getting better and better at it, faster and faster for 20 years, with the last 14 years focused on online training.
-Our on line training programs work spectacularly – I’ve developed some simple and innovative teaching techniques that for all of those 14 years have been producing results waaay beyond what you would think was possible in an online program.

 Today’s photo is Gina and Monty, taken 6 weeks after that initial clinic where he made the biting breakthrough.
 He was dancing into her hands, reaching into the long reins and generally being an utter delight.
 The same principles that fixed their biting problems translated into beautiful saddle work as well.
+I have very fond memories of Gina’s internationally known dressage teacher coming up to me at Equitana with congratulations in his heavy accent for “beautiful work… beautiful work”.